What is homeopathy?

 In the opinion of this non-scientist, Homeopathy is the most scientific of the healing arts.
 That is because it has (1) a theory of health and healing (the Law of Similars) and (2) a standard for drug trials that has the potential to be the most scientific in the field.

-Homeopathic drug trials are called prufung.
+We call homeopathic drug trials prufung.
 These trials start with healthy subjects who take a substance until they feel symptoms.
 The subjects and their supervisors record all symptoms as they occur.
-These records are then compiled by the trial administrator and submitted to the homeopathic community for use in matching the characteristic effects of that substance to the characteristic symptoms of individuals under homeopathic care.
+The trial administrator compiles the symptoms and submits them to the homeopathic community for use in matching the characteristic effects of that substance to the symptoms of individuals under homeopathic care.

-Despite a lot of modern prufung that are anything but scientific, when it is done right, this kind of testing yields high quality data that can be applied directly to the treatment of patients.
+Despite a lot of modern prufung that are anything but scientific (some are, some aren’t), when it is done right, this kind of testing yields high quality data that can be applied directly to the treatment of patients.

-The strength of the prufung model lies in its use of a healthy pool of subjects who have not been vetted by diagnostic categories, as well as its respect for the holistic experience of disease and its use of both signs and symptoms (both objective and subjective).
+The strength of this model lies in the use of healthy subjects who have not been vetted by diagnostic categories.
+The holistic nature of the drug trials match the holistic prescribing of homeopathy, utilizing both objective and subjective symptoms.

-As suggested by a recent study in the New England Journal of Medicine, the common practice of culling trial subjects based on diagnostic criteria has the potential to introduce large biases into drug trials.
+As suggested by a recent study in the New England Journal of Medicine, the common practice of culling trial subjects based on diagnostic criteria (standard practice in conventional drug studies) has the potential to introduce large biases into drug trials.

 Homeopathic remedies do not contain enough of the original remedy substance to interfere with the biochemical action of conventional medications.
 So the answer is generally “yes.”
 This is also because a homeopathic remedy, even when it still contains trace amounts of the original substance, works on a different level of the organism than crude chemical drugs do.

-Long experience shows that Homeopathy works even alongside some pretty intense drugs.
-However, there are certain drug types that are so powerfully suppressive of the immune system that they may prevent the body responding well to a remedy.
+Long experience shows that homeopathy works even alongside some pretty intense drugs.
+However, there are certain drug types that suppress the immune system so powerfully that they may prevent the body responding well to a remedy.
 The homeopath manages such a situation by giving a low potency remedy in frequent repetition and during times of the day when the effects of the pharmaceutical drug are not as strong.

 Absolutely.
 Most health food stores carry at least some of the single homeopathic remedies.
-It is possible for a lay person to choose an effective remedy for mild, transient symptoms by researching her symptoms on a website like Homeopathic HouseCall.
-However, long-term care is best supervised by a homeopath who can get an objective look at your symptoms.
+A lay person can choose an effective remedy for short-term complaints by researching her symptoms on a website like Homeopathic HouseCall.
+However, the longer you have had symptoms, the more complex it will be to manage your case, so we always recommend that people consult a professional for long-term care.

 I am speaking here of homeopathic remedies made from single substances.
 These are usually sold in racks, and they will have the name of a single remedy prominently displayed.